-Applications are now open and will close 12 noon on 26th October 2020
+Applications are now open and will close 25th October 2021.

 The BOA endeavours to provide exceptional educational training opportunities for its members throughout each stage of their careers.